 When the 24-bit DTRS format was announced, most users were curious about how we did it.
 24-bit audio requires 50% more data than the original 16-bit format, yet the DA-78HR didn’t cut back on tracks or record time.
 Many assumed that the 24-bit format would have been less reliable since more information is written in a smaller space.
 Well, actually the 24-bit format is even more reliable.

 Here’s why: When digital information is written to tapes, it isn’t like writing a bunch of ones and zeros on a piece of paper.
 All the data passes through an encoder and decoder (codec) when going to and coming from tape.
-The coding process utilizes a lossless algorithm allowing a larger amount of data to be stored in the same amount of space.
+The coding process utilises a lossless algorithm allowing a larger amount of data to be stored in the same amount of space.

-The original DTRS format utilized a codec based on the 8-10 Modulation Principle used by most all DAT recorders.
+The original DTRS format utilised a codec based on the 8-10 Modulation Principle used by most all DAT recorders.
 This format has been around for almost two decades; more efficient encoding schemes have been developed over time.
-High resolution DTRS machines utilizes the 1-7 RLL (Run Length Limited) codec commonly used in hard drive and DVD technologies.
+High resolution DTRS machines utilises the 1-7 RLL (Run Length Limited) codec commonly used in hard drive and DVD technologies.
 This format is 66% more space efficient than the codec used in the original DTRS machines.
 Since only 50% more data was needed to store the audio itself, the other 16% was dedicated to additional data verification beyond the original DTRS machine.

 So, the 24-bit DTRS machines do not reduce the print size.
 The write area is actually about the same size.
-The 24-bit machine utilizes a better codec which offers more efficient use of the space, as well as increased reliability through more accurate data verification processes.
+The 24-bit machine utilises a better codec which offers more efficient use of the space, as well as increased reliability through more accurate data verification processes.

 Backwards Compatibility